 However, gas may not move well through a person’s digestive system if they produce excess gas due to eating particular foods, or they experience certain gastrointestinal conditions.

-In this article, we look at the causes and symptoms of trapped gas, the home remedies and treatments, and when to speak to a doctor.
+This article looks at the causes and symptoms of trapped gas, the home remedies and treatments, and when to speak with a doctor.

 Various methods can help provide relief from trapped gas.
 The most effective method will vary among individuals.
 Therefore, a person may need to experiment to determine what works best and most quickly for them.

-Engaging in physical exercise or performing a self-abdominal massage on the painful area may help a person pass gas.
+Engaging in physical exercise or performing a self-abdominal massage may help a person pass gas.
+Other ways to help relieve trapped gas include:

-Some people may get relief from drinking teas.
+- Tea: Some people may get relief from drinking tea.
 Beverages containing ingredients such as fennel,

 Some people may prefer to treat the symptoms of trapped gas with over-the-counter (OTC) remedies.
 These include antiflatulents, such as simethicone.